cockpit-project/cockpit/test/README.md

 ad-hoc when doing incremental development.

 ## Helpful tips

-If you add a snippet like this to your `~/.ssh/config` then you'll be able to log in to test machines without authentication:

-    Match final host 127.0.0.2
-        User root
-        StrictHostKeyChecking no
-        UserKnownHostsFile /dev/null
-        CheckHostIp no
-        IdentityFile ~/src/cockpit/bots/machine/identity
-        IdentitiesOnly yes

-Many cockpit developers take it a step further, and add an alias to allow typing `ssh c`:

-    Host c
-        Hostname 127.0.0.2
-        Port 2201

-The `final` keyword in the first rule will cause it to be checked (and matched) after the `Hostname` substitution in the `c` rule.

 For web access, if you'd like to avoid Chromium (or Chrome) prompting about certificate errors while connecting to localhost, you can change